IshmamAbir/Bangladeshis-in-Japan-Hub/finance/furusato-nozei.md

 For getting the tax benefit out of this, A participation fee will be applied to you from the amount that you will receive as tax return.
 The amount is `¥2000`.

-Suppose, you have donated `¥50000` on any FN through online and submitted the donation receipt while tax filing.
+Suppose, you have donated(/purchased) `¥50000` on any FN through online and submitted the donation receipt while tax filing.
 Then `¥2000` will be taken as the participation fee and (`¥50000-¥2000`)= `¥48000` will be returned to you on your tax return.

 ---